coreyb-git/statuscolumn.nvim/README.md

-Custom opinionated Neovim statuscolumn, similar to folke's statuscolumn in his mega repo.
+Opinionated Neovim statuscolumn, similar to folke's statuscolumn in the mega repo.

 Lazy plugin: